 The TPP also introduces provisions with the intent of clarifying that "the mere fact that a Party takes or fails to take action that may be inconsistent with an investor's expectations does not constitute a breach ... even if there is loss or damage to the covered investment as a result" (Article 9.6 (4) TPP).
 The TPP also provides that "the mere fact that a subsidy or grant has not been issued, renewed or maintained, or has been modified or reduced...does not constitute a breach..." of the provision on minimum standard of treatment (Article 9.6 (5) TPP).
-Such language retains the spirit of "past US pacts that grant foreign investors 'rights' to not have expectations frustrated by a change in government policy" The vagueness of the language used in such provisions grant enormous discretion to ISDS tribunals to keep using minimum standard of treatment and FET as grounds to compensate investors merely in cases where public measures affect their expectations, which in turn limits the States' right to regulate of the provisions of the provisions of the provisions, which in turn limits the States' right to regulate the restrictions on performance requirements, maintaining similar language to the 2012 US Model BIT.
+Such language retains the spirit of "past US pacts that grant foreign investors 'rights' to not have expectations frustrated by a change in government policy" The vagueness of the language used in such provisions grant enormous discretion to ISDS tribunals to keep using minimum standard of treatment and FET as grounds to compensate investors merely in cases where public measures affect their expectations, which in turn limits the States' right to regulate to requirements, the TPP extends the restrictions on performance requirements, maintaining similar language to the 2012 US Model BIT.